A diamond bigger than Earth?

 The rocky planet, called '55 Cancri e', orbits a sun-like star in the constellation of Cancer and is moving so fast that a year there lasts a mere 18 hours.

-Discovered by a U.S.-Franco research team, its radius is twice that of Earth's with a mass eight times greater.
-That would give it the same density as Earth, although previously observed diamond planets are reckoned to be a lot more dense.
-It is also incredibly hot, with temperatures on its surface reaching 3,900 degrees Fahrenheit (1,648 Celsius).
+Discovered by a U.S.-Franco research team, its radius is twice that of Earth's and its mass is eight times greater.
+It is also incredibly hot, with temperatures on its surface reaching 3,900 degrees Fahrenheit (2,148 Celsius).

 "The surface of this planet is likely covered in graphite and diamond rather than water and granite," said Nikku Madhusudhan, the Yale researcher whose findings are due to be published in the journal Astrophysical Journal Letters.

-Note: (This version of the story removes erroneous reference to density of planet in paragraph four.)